 If you want to understand the creation/evolution debate, simply be entertained, or both, read The Evolutionary Tales: Rhyme and Reason on Creation/Evolution, with Apologies to Chaucer and Darwin.
 This light verse on origins is in the form of a Chaucer parody.
 It's a serious work, though, that's been adopted in courses at DePaul University, Miami of Ohio, and Arkansas-Monticello.
 So go ahead, sample the online edition, or order the third printed edition.

 This comic first novel by William Pridgen (aka Ron Ecker) features Eva Perón and Adolf Hitler as vampires.
-Learn more about this off-the-wall thriller (and why I didn't use my real name), adopted for the laughs in a course on Hitler at Ithaca College.
-The book is now out of print, but you can enjoy the revised online edition.
+It was adopted for the laughs in a course on Hitler at Ithaca College.
+The book is now out of print, but there will soon be an online edition.

 To place a book order, or for details on the titles, see: